Dear visitor, this tool called OsmHydrant eases the process of adding and editing hydrants to OpenStreetMap.

 With the help of OsmHydrant you can accomplish the following things:

-The following types of fire water utilities are shown in OsmHydrant:
+The following types of fire-fighting facilities are shown in OsmHydrant:

 This includes types ranging from pillars, underground, wall and fixed connectors at ponds.